cloudquery/docs/docs/intro.md

 ### Security & Compliance as Code

 You can write your security & compliance rules using SQL as the query language and HCL as the engine.
-Just like you use IaC to build, change and version your infrastrucure.
+Just like you use IaC to build, change and version your infrastructure.
 You can use CloudQuery Policies to monitor, alert and version your cloud-infrastructure security & compliance rules.

 ### Extensible